sarefo/sarefo.github.io/DuoNat/tools/Claude files/Claude DuoNat Whitepaper.md

 + I kind of suspect that cache problems might be to blame for SVG icons not always loading properly from the ./images/icons.svg file
     + I checked the file, and it's fine.
 I could not figure out what the problem with the loading was, also not with the help of Claude.

-#### Dragging not pretty
-+ The name tiles look different on different systems (Windows, Android).
-Also the layout should be roughly the same when resting, being dragged, and after being dropped.
-The dragging behavior is the problem here.
-I tried to improve it using Claude, but the Javascript code that seems to be necessary lead to super-buggy behavior.

 ### Tools I'm using
 + I'm using Trello for keeping track of ideas and bugs
 + gvim with many tabs for writing the code